-2. Departmental Review of Firearm Use:
+2. Procedures for the Reporting of Firearm Use

 Except for routine target shooting, every officer is required to report in writing every use of the firearm.
 The requirement to report includes even a mere drawing of a firearm where no discharge occurs.
-This written report shall be forwarded, within twenty-four (24) hours of the incident, to the Chief Probation Officer and the Firearms Review Board.
+This written report shall be forwarded, within twenty-four (24) hours of the incident, to the Chief Pretrial Services Officer, the Chief Judge and the Probation Division.
 This report will describe the incident in detail, including the names of all the persons involved and the officer's reasons for his action.